Margaret Mountford

-Margaret Rose Mountford (née Swale, born 24 November 1951) is a Northern Irish lawyer, businesswoman and television personality best known for her role in The Apprentice.
+Margaret Rose Mountford (née Swale, born 24 November 1951) is a British lawyer, businesswoman, academic and television personality from Holywood, County Down, Northern Ireland, best known for her role in the BBC reality TV series The Apprentice.

 Biography

-Mountford is originally from Holywood in County Down, Northern Ireland.
+Mountford is originally from Holywood, County Down.
 She was educated at the voluntary grammar school, Strathearn School, in Belfast, then at Girton College, Cambridge.

 Mountford spent a number of years as a lawyer with Herbert Smith, before taking on roles as non-executive director at Amstrad and Georgica.
 She chairs the board of governors of St Marylebone, an inner-London Church of England Comprehensive School.

-After Mountford retired in 1999 she completed a degree in Ancient World Studies at University College London and then a MA in Classics.
-In April 2012, Mountford completed her PhD in Papyrology at University College, London, with her thesis entitled Documentary papyri from Roman And Byzantine Oxyrhynchus.
+After Mountford retired in 1999 she completed a degree in Ancient World Studies at University College London and then an MA degree in Classics.
+In April 2012, Mountford completed her PhD degree in Papyrology at University College, London, with her thesis entitled Documentary papyri from Roman And Byzantine Oxyrhynchus.

 Mountford also chairs the Bright Ideas Trust which was set up by the first Apprentice winner Tim Campbell, and helps young people start their own businesses.